 Examples of common Probity issues to reflect upon

-All doctors are expected to have read and understood GMC guidelines on probity.
-You may feel that you are fully informed, but GP appraisers have found that some colleagues are still unsure.
+All doctors are expected to have read and understood the GMC guidance as outlined above.
+You may feel that you are fully informed, but appraisers have reported that some colleagues are still unsure.

 Listed below are some examples of the type of probity issues that have come up at appraisal, and we have provided suggested reflective questions for you to use in your appraisal preparation if you feel that any of these might apply to you.

-A GP you work with is short tempered, looks tired and doesn't hold your gaze.
-You have heard that she is going through an unpleasant separation, that she recently lost a younger brother in an RTA, and that dealing with the legalities of probate is taking months.
+A doctor you work with is short tempered, looks tired and doesn't hold your gaze.
+You have heard that the doctor is going through an unpleasant separation, that they recently lost a younger sibling in an road traffic accident, and that dealing with the legalities of probate is taking months.

-The practice staff notice that she starts late and leaves early.
-Sometimes this colleague sounds irritated on the phone to patients.
-She doesn't appear to do much CPD.
-She is heard to make cynical remarks about patients and talks a lot about retirement.
+The team has noticed that Dr XX starts late and leaves early.
+Sometimes Dr XX sounds irritated on the phone to patients.
+Dr XX doesn't appear to do much CPD either; and is often heard to make cynical remarks about patients and talks a lot about retirement.

-You are aware that the local chemist makes frequent dispensing errors - some have been potentially dangerous.
+You are aware that the local/hospital pharmacy has made frequent dispensing errors recently - some have been potentially dangerous.